How to Use a Mercury Thermometer

 For example, 100.2 degrees is between 100 and 101 while 102 degrees is between 102 and 103.
 Avoid mistakes because it could end in inappropriate therapy.

-1. Read Mercury Thermometer at Eye level
+1. Read the Mercury Thermometer at Eye Level

 2. Long lines on the Fahrenheit scale indicate 1 degree